photothermal/orange-spectroscopy/doc/widgets/polar.md

     - *Multiple Inputs*: 1 input per polarisation angle.
 2. Features: Select the features to calculate the orientation of.
 3. Data XY Selection: Define the attributes for the x and y axes for 2D datasets.
-4. Alpha value: The value (α) to use when calculating Herman's orientation function .
+4. Spectra Type: The type of spectra on the input.
+A conversion to *Absorptance* is performed before calculating orientation information when *Absorbance* or *Transmittance* is selected (this does not affect meta and class variables).
+5. TDM Tilt (°): The angle of the Transition Dipole Moment with respect to the molecular axis.
+Used in calculation of the value of Herman's orientation function.
-5. Invert Angles: Invert the calculated Azimuth Angles about the 0 degree axis (i.e. so that 90 degrees is output as -90 degrees).
+6. Invert Angles: Invert the calculated Azimuth Angles about the 0 degree axis (i.e. so that 90 degrees is output as -90 degrees).
+7. Average Spectra: Average all output variables across polarisation angles.

 Input Examples
 -------